balkeumlabs/tee-fl-0g/README.md

 - CI demo (**ci-dry**) that produces round artifacts end-to-end

 **Planned Enhancements (next iteration)**
-- Native 0G Storage CID issuance in workflows (switch from dry CID to real)
+- Native 0G Storage CID issuance in workflows
 - Enforced TEE remote-attestation checks in the gate
-- Automated marketplace listing / pay-per-inference wiring
+- Automated marketplace listing and pay-per-inference wiring

-> Phase 1 is feature-complete for running federated rounds on 0G Galileo with
-> encrypted, access-gated updates and on-chain anchoring.
-The items below are
-> planned extensions, not required for the core flow.
+Phase 1 is feature-complete for running federated rounds on 0G Galileo with encrypted, access-gated updates and on-chain anchoring.
+The items below are planned extensions, not required for the core flow.